 We are part of the Leeds Big Bookend.

-“NoShoSto” started in 2016, and was the brainchild of Festival Director SJ Bradley.
+“NoShoSto” started in 2016, and was the brainchild of then Festival Director SJ Bradley.
 We aim to bring the best in short story writing to Leeds, to celebrate the many brilliant writers already in the region, and support the excellent independent presses which do great work nationwide.
 Our motto is “affordable, accessible, representative, locally run.”
 Accessibility information for all of our venues is available here.

 The Festival is funded by arts@leeds (2018-22) at Leeds City Council.

 - Hyperlocal “writers in residency” schemes at various locations around Leeds; please contact us if you are interested in helping us host a residency in Burmantofts, Halton Dial, or Beeston

 - Events as part of Leeds Lit Fest